the-langston-co/interview-front-end-dashboard/README.md

 As a user, I want to be able to access my account settings.
 There is not currently a page built for this, but there is a link in the User dropdown menu.

+### Show a confirmation message before deleting a product

+As a user, I want to have a change to confirm I want to delete a product in case I pushed the button on accident.